 NOTE: Threats or assaults that require immediate attention by police should be reported first to the sheriff at 911.
 The victim or witnesses are encouraged to report the incident as soon as feasible to a Public Safety officer or employee.
 Evidence should be preserved for use in criminal prosecution.

 Notifying Students of Available Counseling Services and Modification of a Victim's Academic or Living Situation

 Victim support and assistance is available through various support services, both on and off campus.
 Medical care and counseling should be pursued as soon as possible by victims of sexual assault or abuse.
-The Provost and Vice President for Academic Affairs and the Associate Vice-President of Human Resources are designated as the victim advocates on campus.
-If requested, a victim may request that his/her classes be rescheduled.
-The request should be submitted to the Office of the Provost and Vice President, Academic Affairs.
+The Assistant Dean of Students and Case Manager is designated as the student victim advocate at the college.
+The student victim advocate can be contacted at , and 239-433-8023.

 The college has programs and information available regarding safety, security and/or sexual assault.
 This information is disseminated to students and employees through the college catalog, the employee operations manual and the employee benefits programs held on all three campuses.

 Brochures, programs and seminars designed to promote awareness and prevention among students, employees and the public are also presented through the Public Safety, Human Resources and Student Services offices.

 In accordance with Florida statutes and federal law, individuals designated as Sexual Predators or Sexual Offenders must register with the Florida Department of Law Enforcement (FDLE).
 Convicted sex offenders from out of state must register in Florida within 48 hours of establishing residence.